sandialabs/tracktable/Documentation/installation/install_source.rst

 We need several of Boost's compiled libraries including ``chrono``, ``date_time``, ``iostreams``, ``log``, ``random``, ``timer`` and especially ``Boost.Python``.
 As with other dependencies, check your operating system's package manager first.
-It's possible that you can install Boost with all its optional components from there.
+In some cases you may be able to install Boost with all its optional components from there.

 If you already have a recent Boost installation you can check for ``Boost.Python`` by looking for files named